 Stronger relationships: Learning appropriate social skills can lead to enhanced social awareness and empathy, helping to build stronger relationships with others.
 For example, having the ability to understand another individual’s feelings and then showing compassion can help students with autism develop greater friendships and further other bonds, such as those between teammates on an after-school soccer team, for example..

 Strengthened independence: Teaching social skills to students with autism can help them become more self-sufficient, and in turn, lead to increased independence.
-This may include having the capacity to self-regulate, OR being able to understand verbal and nonverbal cues in a place of employment.
+This may include having the capacity to self-regulate and understand verbal and nonverbal cues in a place of employment.

 Furthermore, teaching social skills that can be generalized across settings (e.g., in the classroom, at home, and in the community) will help improve confidence and social competence for your students with autism.